Skip to content

 Authenticate to Stripe

-Stripe provides authentication through API key.
-It’s also possible to create restricted access keys to further control access to specific resources.
+Stripe provides authentication through an API key.
+You can also create restricted access keys to further control access to specific resources.
 You can use the secret and publishable API keys to create tokens, but need secret keys for any server-side authentication.

 Here’s an example API call: